michailblack/BlackHole/README.md

 ## The Plan

-The plan for Black Hole right now is to implement the necessary features and tools to have an opportunity to create a scene directly from the editor.
-As an intermediate step in the execution of this plan will be creating a simulation of a black hole.
+The plan for BlackHole right now is to implement the necessary features and tools to have an opportunity to create a scene directly from the editor.

 ### Main features to implement: